-If the brushes do not clean the glass well, wash the glass and brush blades with an effective cleaner or mild detergent, then rinse thoroughly with clean water.
-If necessary, repeat the treatment of glass and brushes.
+If the wipers do not clean the glass well, wash the glass and wiper blades with an effective cleaner or mild detergent, then rinse them thoroughly with clean water.
+Repeat the treatment of the glass and wipers if necessary.

-If the windshield wiper no longer provides good glass cleaning, worn or cracked wiper blades may be the cause.
+If your windshield wiper no longer cleans the glass well, the possible cause is worn or cracked blades.
 Replace worn blades or brushes.

-1. Raise the wiper arm and rotate the blade around the pivot to expose the plastic tab on the retainer.
+1. Raise the wiper arm and rotate the blade relative to the hinge to expose the plastic retaining tab.

-Slide the brush down (along the arrow, as shown in Figure 1.187).
-Then remove the brush from the wiper arm.
+Move the brush down (in the direction of the arrow, as shown in Figure 1.187).
+Then remove the blade from the wiper arm.

 2. Bend down the end of the rubber blade and pull it out of the holder.